ttronas/bsm2-python/docs/user_guide/bsm2_python_components/wwt_components/aerationcontrol.md

 #### PID controller

 The PID controller consists of a proportional, an integral and a derivative term, as well as an anti-windup-mechanism.
-The primary control objective is to maintain the dissolved oxygen concentration in the 5th reactor at a predetermined set point by manipulating the oxygen transfer coefficient in the 4th reactor in such a way that: $K_{L}a_{3} = K_{L}a_{4}; K_{L}a_{5} = \frac{K_{L}a_{4}}{2}$.
+The primary control objective is to maintain a constant DO concentration within the reactor, for example by manipulating the K~L~a parameter.
-This is achieved by calculating the error value by comparing the measured process value to the desired setpoint.
-After that the error is evaluated with the proportional, integral and derivative [component](#pid-controller-model), as well as limit checked with the anti-windup mechanism - forming the final control value $y(t)$.
+This is achieved by calculating the error as the difference of the measured process value and the desired setpoint.
+The error is then evaluated with the proportional, integral and derivative [component](#pid-controller-model), and subject to limit checking via the anti-windup mechanism - resulting in the final control output $y(t)$.

 <figure markdown="span">
   ![Sensor flowchart](../../../assets/images/aerationcontrol_pid_flowchart.drawio.svg)